lesspass/lesspass/README.md

 ## :rotating_light: Information

-LessPass Database server will be turned off on ~~March 1th, 2023~~ November 1th, 2024.
+LessPass Database server will be turned off on ~~March 1th, 2023~~ March 1th, 2025.
 [Read here why](https://blog.lesspass.com/2022-12-29/decommissioning-lesspass-database)

 ## How does it work?